PACIFIC HIGHWAY (NSW)

 Brief History of the Pacific Highway as a legal entity:

-On 7 August 1928 the newly-formed Main Roads Board proclaimed the main North Coast road, running from Hexham through Gloucester, Taree, Port Macquarie, Kempsey, Macksville, Nambucca Heads, Coffs Harbour, South Grafton, Maclean, Woodburn, Ballina, Bangalow, Byron Bay, Mullumbimby, and Murwillumbah to Tweed Heads, State Highway No. 10 and named it ‘North Coast Highway’.
-The Highway was renamed ‘Pacific Highway’ in May 1931, following Queensland naming their section of the Brisbane-Sydney coastal route Pacific Hwy, and it was extended south from Hexham to North Sydney.
+On 7 August 1928 the newly-formed Main Roads Board proclaimed the main North Coast road, running from Hexham through Gloucester, Taree, Port Macquarie, Kempsey, Macksville, Nambucca Heads, Coffs Harbour, South Grafton, Maclean, Woodburn, Ballina, Bangalow, Byron Bay, Mullumbimby, and Murwillumbah to Tweed Heads, as State Highway No. 10 and named it ‘North Coast Highway’.
+The Highway was renamed ‘Pacific Highway’ in May 1931, following Queensland naming their section of the Brisbane-Sydney coastal route Pacific Highway, and it was extended south from Hexham to North Sydney.
 The section south of Hexham was previously part of State Highway No. 9 – Great Northern (now New England) Highway.

-Two major changes in the alignment of the highway have occurred, that did not involve the construction of a deviation.
+Since this time, two major changes in the alignment of the highway have occurred, that did not involve the construction of a deviation.

 On 29 May 1931, the route of the highay was altered to take a direct route between Bangalow and Ewingsdale, via St Helena Hill.
 This would shorten the highway by 9km, as the former route was circuitous and passed through Byron Bay.